How to pay your Stamp Duty Reserve Tax and the time it takes for payment to reach HMRC.

 How much time to allow

-Make sure you pay HMRC by the deadline or you may have to pay a penalty and/or interest.
+Make sure you pay HMRC by the deadline or you may have to pay a penalty or interest, or both.

 Ways to pay

 Due to the temporary measures put in place to stop the spread of coronavirus, you must pay your Stamp Duty Reserve Tax electronically by Faster Payment, Bacs or CHAPS.

 You can pay by Faster Payments, CHAPS or Bacs to HMRC’s account.

 Bank details for online or telephone banking, CHAPS, Bacs

 You should use these details to pay from an UK account:

 - account number - 33702596

 - account name - HMRC SDRT